-Beyond her deep background in education, law, state government and behavioral health, Amy brings to BHECN an intuitive sense of how to build education that inspires — plus strong statewide connections, clear-eyed focus on results, and driving vision to expand access to behavioral health care for all Nebraska, especially rural areas, by lifting both the number and quality of care providers.
+Beyond her deep background in education, law, state government and behavioral health, Amy brings to BHECN an intuitive sense of how to build education that inspires.
+She brings strong statewide connections, clear-eyed focus on results, and driving vision to expand access to behavioral health care for all Nebraska, especially rural areas, by lifting both the number and quality of care providers.

 Jill joined the BHECN team in February 2014 as Communications Coordinator.
 She is responsible for developing our communications strategy including maintaining our website, producing our e-newsletter, and helping BHECN present a clear message about behavioral health to the public.